alanryn/personal-site/content/tips/video-banner-dawn-theme/index.md

 Here is how to add a fullscreen background video to the Dawn theme.

 Crreate a new section file in the `Sections` folder.
-Call it something like `video-banner.liquid`.
+Call it something like `video-background.liquid`.

 Add the following code: